-Operator overloading permits user-defined operator implementations to be specified for operations where one or both of the operands are of a user-defined class or struct type.
-Overloaded operators are functions with special names the keyword "operator" followed by the symbol for the operator being defined.
-Similar to any other function, an overloaded operator has a return type and a parameter list.
-This feature is not present in C#’s competitor language Java, which makes C# appealing to the many programmers who are building large libraries/frameworks.
+Operator overloading in C# allows developers to define custom implementations for operators when one or both operands are of user-defined class or struct types.
+Overloaded operators are special functions denoted by the "operator" keyword followed by the symbol of the operator being defined.
+Similar to regular functions, overloaded operators have return types and parameter lists.
+This feature sets C# apart from other languages like Java, making it particularly appealing to programmers working on large libraries or frameworks.

 The above function implements the addition operator (+) for a user-defined class Box.
 It adds the attributes of two Box objects and returns the resultant Box object.
 Now you can make a call to overloaded operator method from where it is accessible.
 Not all operators can be overloaded, however, and others have restrictions, as listed in this table:

 While operator overloading can make code concise and expressive, it can also introduce ambiguity or confusion for users who are not familiar with the specific operator implementations.
 In such cases, providing equivalent methods alongside the overloaded operators can greatly enhance code clarity and usability.

 By offering alternative methods that accomplish the same functionality as the overloaded operators, users who may find the operators unintuitive or unclear can resort to using the methods instead.
 These methods can have descriptive names that clearly indicate their purpose, making them more self-explanatory and easier to understand.

 By providing both overloaded operators and equivalent methods, you offer users multiple options for achieving the desired results, catering to different preferences and levels of familiarity with the operators.
 This approach enhances the usability of your library or codebase and allows users to choose the style that best suits their needs and comprehension.